rgambord/c99-doc/doc/sections/15/2/index.rst

 .. _9899_H.2p1:

+.. container:: snum

+   :ref:`1 <9899_H.2p1>`

-:ref:`1 <9899_H.2p1>` The relevant C arithmetic types meet the requirements of LIA-1 types if an implementation adds notification of exceptional arithmetic operations and meets the 1 unit in the last place (ULP) accuracy requirement (LIA-1 subclause 5.2.8).
+The relevant C arithmetic types meet the requirements of LIA-1 types if an implementation adds notification of exceptional arithmetic operations and meets the 1 unit in the last place (ULP) accuracy requirement (LIA-1 subclause 5.2.8).